 Turmeric Vs. Curcumin (& The Big Problem With Curcumin)

-Turmeric and curcumin are (incorrectly) used almost interchangeably, and even though curcumin comes from turmeric, when it comes to their uses, benefits, and bioavailability, the differences between the two are fairly significant.
+Turmeric and curcumin are (incorrectly) used almost interchangeably, but even though curcumin comes from turmeric—when it comes to their uses, benefits, and bioavailability, the differences between the two are fairly significant.

 - Curcumin: A Review of Its’ Effects on Human Health